-14, 2018, the AMBAG Board approved supporting Caltrans statewide safety targets.
-See Table 5-2 for Safety performance measures and targets as of June 2018.
-While these targets are to be met at a Statewide level, local projects should strive to incrementally contribute towards the achievement of these goals to the extent practicable.
+Federal regulations require states to set performance targets for improving the transportation system in cooperation with MPOs.
+The Safety Performance Management final rule became effective on April 14, 2016.
+Final statewide safety targets were established on August 31, 2017 and will are updated annually as needed.
+In 2018, AMBAG and our RTPA partners reviewed the statewide targets and agreed to support these targets.
+On February 14, 2018, the AMBAG Board approved supporting Caltrans statewide safety targets.
+See Table 5-2 for Safety performance measures and targets.
+While these targets are to be met at a Statewide level, local projects should strive to contribute towards the achievement of these goals to the extent practicable.